-- Installation of washing machines, dishwashers or tumble driers including waste, supply pipes and vents if not already provided by the CoLC. - Repairing any extra units that have been installed in the property by the tenant. - Minor repairs to kitchen unit's e.g., tightening screws and adjusting drawers and cupboard doors.
+- Installation of washing machines, dishwashers or tumble driers including waste, supply pipes and vents if not already provided by the CoLC. - Repairing any extra units that have been installed in the property by the tenant. - Minor repairs to kitchen units e.g. tightening screws and adjusting drawers and cupboard doors. - Any other repairs which investigations establish are not attributable to fair wear and tear.